"Life After Loss" AfterCare Programs

 and organizations serving the bereaved community

-Our hearts go out to all those affected by the COVID-19 pandemic.
-In the interest of safety and public health, all personal appearances are limited to virtual appearances only.
-Please contact by using the form on the "Contact" page to learn more and for special pricing.
+Our hearts go out to all those directly affected by the COVID-19 pandemic.
+In the interest of safety and public health and following guidelines issued by the Center for Disease Control (CDC), all personal appearances are currently limited to virtual appearances only.

 You provide a vital service to the community during what is possibly the most difficult time of life – saying good bye to a loved one.
 However, have you thought about what happens during the first year after a loved one passes away - and perhaps even more importantly, what happens after the first year concludes; where an unreasonable expectation of full recovery likely has not occurred, yet most bereaved are feeling abandoned by everyone from extended family and friends, to the people and places who provided services to them.
 There are even bereavement support groups who will ask attendees to leave the group after the first year on bereavement!